KasparEtter/ef1p/pages/email/email.md

   it's also possible in the case of mail clients:
   The user just has to follow malicious instructions.
   On the other hand, the mail client might be attacked during [autoconfiguration](#autoconfiguration).
-  Possible attack vectors are spoofed DNS entries if the client doesn't require DNSSEC or a compromised [configuration database](#configuration-database).
+  Possible attack vectors are spoofed DNS entries if the client doesn't require DNSSEC, or a compromised [configuration database](#configuration-database).
   Even if the client checks the domain name with some heuristic, the heuristic might be vulnerable to similar attacks,